tone2k/learn_eval/README.md

 ### AI Agent Workflow

-The system implements a sophisticated multi-agent architecture with intelligent decision-making, parallel processing, and comprehensive state management.
-Here's the detailed workflow:
+411 runs on a sophisticated multi-agent system that's basically like having a whole squad of researchers working together.
+Here's how your digital bestie gets you the answers:

 ![411 Agent Loop](411_loop.svg)

-_The 411 Agent Loop - A sophisticated multi-step research workflow that iteratively refines and expands search queries to deliver comprehensive answers._
+_The 411 Loop - Your AI bestie's process for digging up all the tea and serving it piping hot with receipts._

-#### Phase 1: Input Processing & Safety Pipeline
+#### Phase 1: "Wait, Let Me Make Sure I Got That Right"

 **Content Safety Guardrails** (`src/guardrails.ts`)